styxit/HTPC-Manager/README.md

 - The brave and bold can choose which branch they want to use.
 - Added a option for robots.txt for bot crawlers
 - Make ssl cert and key automatically if you don't add a path for it
-- Mask sensitive stuff from the log (username, apikey, password etc)
+- Mask sensitive stuff from the log (username, api key, password etc)
 - Reduced size on static files
 - Docker support
 - Various fixes